Do you DBS (Disclosure & Barring Service) or security check your volunteers?

 Will I be able to connect with local volunteers?

 Yes, Primary Futures works by connecting you to volunteers and employers available in your school local area.
 Volunteers who have selected local postcodes to your school (they can enter up to two postcodes), will be visible when you login.
-However, if you wanted to have a look at volunteers slightly further afield, you can easily increase the radius of your search or look for ‘remote volunteers’.
+However, if you wanted to have a look at volunteers further afield, you can easily increase the radius of your search or tick the box ‘Virtual volunteers’ on the bottom left of the search page.
 You can also search for volunteers who used to attend your school or college.

 Can I register/ use Primary Futures on a tablet or mobile device?